 However, there is one very glaring fact that is never pointed out to purchasers of vehicles with integrated GPS, which is the cost of those map updates.
 Remember that most standalone GPS receivers use mapping data from WhereIs, so the initial maps you get on board a TomTom GPS are included in the price.
 So if you buy a $150 TomTom GPS, you receive four map updates per year for $100.
 Other GPS manufacturers offer free lifetime maps.

 It seems that the map update software for integrated in-car GPS receivers is a different story.
 For instance, the cost of the single DVD Australia map upgrade for a Mazda 6 Luxury Sports Hatch is not $30 or even $100.
-It is a whopping $295.
-Check the link to the WhereIs Online Store page for this software - Mazda 6 WhereIs Map Update
+The last time I looked, it was a whopping $295.

 Even more outrageous is the cost for Holden integrated GPS map updates.
 According to information from a motorist and various websites, the price of a map update for a Holden Commodore SV6 is a whopping $600.
 On the WhereIs website, it states that Holden dealers sell this software, but how the hell can they justify charging this massive fee for virtually the same software that WhereIs provides for a tiny fee to TomTom?
 Highway robbery and extortion do not even begin to describe this blatant ripoff.